fatkulumar/fatkulumar/README.md

 https://id.linkedin.com/in/fatkulumar

 Objective:
-Junior Web Developer with expertise in PHP (Laravel, Codeigniter3, Lumen), JavaScript (Vue.js, Nuxt.js), HTML, CSS (Tailwind, Bootstrap), and proficiency in Linux (Ubuntu) seeking opportunities to contribute and grow in a dynamic web development environment.
+Junior Web Developer with expertise in PHP (Laravel), JavaScript (Vue.js, Nuxt.js), HTML, CSS (Tailwind, Bootstrap), and proficiency in Linux (Ubuntu) seeking opportunities to contribute and grow in a dynamic web development environment.

-Professional Summary:
-- Proficient in back-end web development using PHP, Laravel, and Lumen frameworks.
-- Skilled in front-end development with JavaScript, Vue.js, and Nuxt.js.
-- Experienced in responsive web design using HTML and CSS with frameworks like Tailwind and Bootstrap.
-- Familiar with Linux (Ubuntu) for web server deployment and development environments.
-- Strong problem-solving skills and ability to work collaboratively in a team.
-- Utilized Git for version control and collaborated in Agile development workflows.

 Education:
 Bachelor's Degree in Computer Science/Information Technology